 While many commodities have different characteristics, the delivery process often includes premiums and discounts for varying grades and distribution points for specific raw materials.
 The exchange designates warehouse and delivery locations for many commodities.
 The exchange also sets the rules and regulations for the delivery period, which can vary depending upon the particular product.

-When delivery takes place, a warrant or bearer receipt that represents a certain quantity and quality of a commodity in a specific location changes hands from the seller to the buyer upon which time full value payment occurs.
+When delivery takes place, a warrant or bearer receipt representing a certain quantity and quality of a commodity in a specific location changes hands from the seller to the buyer, upon which full value payment occurs.
 The buyer has the right to remove the commodity from the warehouse at their option.
 Often, a purchaser will leave the raw material product at the storage location and pay a periodic storage fee.
 Exchanges also set fees for many aspects of the delivery process.

-As you can see, the fact that a futures contract can become a physical commodity purchase or sale gives market participants a tremendous amount of flexibility.
+As you can see, the fact that a futures contract can become a physical commodity purchase or sale gives market participants tremendous flexibility.
 The ability to deliver or take delivery provides a critical link between the derivative instrument and the commodity.
 Therefore, as a futures contract approaches the delivery date, the price of the futures month will gravitate toward the actual physical or cash market price.

 While less than 5% of futures with a delivery mechanism result in parties making or taking delivery of a commodity, the fact that it exists is a comfort to many hedgers and market participants.
 The goal of a futures contract or an option on a futures contract is to replicate the price action in the underlying commodity or instrument.
 The delivery mechanism almost ensures the convergence of the two prices over time.